Ascend/samples/CONTRIBUTING_EN.md

 # See the License for the specific language governing permissions and
 # limitations under the License.
 ```
-If the source code contains the copyright of other companies, add a line of Huawei's copyright as follows:
+**All the code modified from other source code, do not change the LICENSE type in the source code.
+If the source code has the copyright of other company, the original copyright statement remains unchanged, add a line of Copyright above, and change [yyyy] Replace with the 4-digit year of the modified code, replace [name of the copyright owner] with the name of your organization (all individuals signing the CLA shall declare Huawei Technologies Co., Ltd), and remove the square brackets.**
+E.g:
 ```
-# Copyright 2020 Huawei Technologies Co., Ltd.
+# Copyright [yyyy] [name of copyright owner]
 # Copyright 2018 HiSillion Technologies Co., Ltd.
 #
 # Licensed under the Apache License, Version 2.0 (the "License");